CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 ### 2 6 Lack of long-term planning

-If IS revisions are not planned on a long-term and centralized basis, it can happen that individual areas of one authority are checked very frequently and others not at all.
+If IS revisions are not planned on a long-term and central basis, it can happen that individual areas of one authority are checked very frequently and others not at all.
 As a result, it is very difficult or even impossible to assess the security status of the information network.

 ### 2 7 Lack of planning and coordination when performing IS revisions